 Providing free books to children under four in our area, to help develop language and literacy skills

 When is it delivered?
-Children will be posted books monthly, from December 2016.
+Children will be posted books monthly.

 Who delivers it?
 Local organisation BHT Early Education and Training has been commissioned by Better Start Bradford to deliver the project.

 How do families register?
 Families can register online here.

 Better Start Imagine is part of the international Dolly Parton’s Imagination Library.

 Michaela Howell, programme director of Better Start Bradford, says: “We want to make sure children in our part of Bradford and beyond have the best possible start in life, and a big part of that is enabling them to be imaginative and creative, and developing important literacy skills.
 For that to happen, we are working to make sure families have books in their homes to enjoy with their children.”